 The Wacaco doesn't offer any way to froth milk, which is its major disadvantage when compared to the STARESSO.
 If you really want to get a backcountry cappuccino, you could get a camping french press and get a forearm workout using it to froth milk.

 Here we give the advantage to the Wacaco.
 The STARESSO is great for general travel and car camping, but has some fragile glass components and is a bit heavier at 15.9 ounces.
 The Wacaco's slimmer 12.7 ounces and all plastic construction make it more suitable to be thrown in a pack as a backpacking luxury item.

-The Wacaco lists for $60, which is the same as the STARESSO.
+The Wacaco lists for the same as the STARESSO.
 If you want to enjoy some espresso in remote, scenic areas, we feel like that is a fairly good price.